 What you should consider when comparing

-- Exclusions.
-Not all policies are created equal, so it’s important to check the exclusions when you compare.
+Not all policies are created equal, so it’s important to check the terms and conditions when you compare.

 - Age restrictions.
-Typically, you can only insure a pet (with comprehensive cover) if they’re over eight weeks old and younger than eight years old.
+Typically, you can only insure a pet (with comprehensive cover) for the first time if they’re over six weeks old and younger than eight years old.

-- Percentage of vet bills covered.
-Certain insurers may reimburse your vet bills a higher percentage than others.
+- Benefit percentage.
+Certain insurers may reimburse a higher percentage of your vet bill than others.

-- Limits on cover.
-There are annual limits and caps on how much you can claim for a treatment.
+- Benefit limits.
+There are annual limits and caps on how much you can claim for treatments.

 - Pre-existing conditions are not insurable.
 If you switch policies, new insurers will generally consider anything previously claimed as a pre-existing condition.

 - Waiting periods.
-Check the PDS for waiting periods relating to treatments of interest.
+Check the PDS for waiting periods relating to treatments your pet may need.

-- Excess.
+- Policy excess.
 The sum you must pay each time you claim on your pet insurance policy.

-- Discounts.
-Insurers may offer discounts for insuring multiple pets.
+- Multi-pet insurance plans.
+Insurers may offer discounts (up to 5%-10%) for insuring multiple pets.

 Protect your cat or dog and compare pet insurance today!

-If comprehensive pet insurance sounds like the type of cover you’re looking for, use our free online comparison tool to get quotes that weigh up price, features and annual limits from a host of insurers in a convenient side-by-side view.
+If pet insurance with more comprehensive coverage sounds like the type of cover you’re looking for, you can use our online comparison tool to get quotes for flexible cover options that weigh up price, features and benefit limits from a range of pet insurance brands in a convenient side-by-side view.